 Mawlynnong Village in Meghalaya, offers a nice blend of crystal clear waters, lush green valleys, beautiful orchids, and whatnot.
 It is located at a distance of about 2,073, 2,919, 1,174, 3,120 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can travel to Mawlynnong by the following means of transportation.

-By Train.
 The nearest train station is the Guwahati Railway Station (GHY) situated 150-170 km away.
 The major highlight of this station is that it is considered to be the first solar-operated train station in India.
 And due to its close proximity to the local bus terminal, availing public transport from the station won’t be a hassle at all.

-By Road.
 If you are living in nearby regions, then, you can also consider traveling via road to Mawlynnong.
 Taxis and buses are readily available to Mawlynnong from these regions.
 Otherwise, if you want to have some real fun along the way, then the best means to travel would be self-driving.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here.